I’m a proud, middle-aged Okie who grew up with a solid foundation of science and politics. Recombinant DNA was dinnertime conversation at our house.

 I grew up with the core belief that intellectual curiosity was one of the most worthy of all human traits.
 Sound reasoning based on established fact was essential to all manner of thought and discourse, or so we were taught in the Grula household.

 Today, I am routinely amazed at the world’s lack of sound reasoning based on established fact.
+I am mortified by how many people feel disdain for science.

-Facts are often thrown out the window in favor of wild speculation and agenda-driven lies.
+Today, facts are often thrown out the window in favor of wild speculation and agenda-driven lies.
 I feel like a large part of the blame for this lies with the sorry state of our news media.
 I worked in the news media for about 20 years so have a lot of experience with this issue.

 To counter this disturbing trend, I am committing myself to the creation of information and videos online that will help cut through the crazy situation in America today.